Swing offense 101: Swinging your offense to a scoring tune

-Diagram 8: This play is simply 2 coming off a ball screen by 5.
-1 dribbles to the middle and hands the ball off to 2 coming off a screen from 4.
+DIAGRAM 8: This play is simply 2 coming off a ball screen by 5.
+1 dribbles to the middle and hands off to 2, who is coming off a screen from 4.
 3 clears to the opposite corner.
-2 tries to turn the corner off 5’s ball screen but if it’s not open 5 rolls to the basket.
+2 tries to turn the corner off 5’s ball screen, but if it’s not open, 5 rolls to the basket.

 Special No. 3

-Diagram 10: After all of the screening action takes place if 4 steps out for the short jump shot it is usually open.
+DIAGRAM 10: After all of the screening action takes place, if 4 steps out for the short jump shot, it’s usually open.